“It’s worse than a new normal. I call it a new abnormal,” says University of Pennsylvania climate scientist Michael Mann.

 Mohammed Ombadi, University of Michigan: There is little that can be done at the individual level.
 Most of the efforts needed for adaptation must be taken at the local, state, and federal government levels.
 However, people can cope with those flooding events by avoiding building homes in regions that are vulnerable to landslides and hill slopes that can be severely impacted by such torrential downpours.

 The big message here is that our infrastructure was designed for a climate that no longer exists.
 This is very clear with the ongoing floods in northeastern US as we hear news of washed-out roadways and bridges, damaged tracks in railroads, and swamped homes.
 We need to change the way we design and build infrastructure to be in line with the increase in rainfall extreme events predicted by climate scientists.

-Update, July 17, 9:40 am ET: This story was originally published on July 11 and has been updated to include news about flooding in the US and South Korea.
+Update, September 29, 2:15 pm ET: This story was originally published on July 11 and has been updated to include news about new floods in the US and around the world.